prince-c11/online-payment-fraud-detection/README.md

 Online payment fraud is a significant concern in today's digital world.
 This project aims to develop a fraud detection system using machine learning algorithms.
 Three primary classification algorithms have been used: Logistic Regression, Decision Tree, and Random Forest.

-## Usage
+## Steps

-In the `notebooks` directory, you will find Jupyter Notebook files that contain the code for different phases of the project.
+The following steps are involved in the project.

 - Preprocess and explore the dataset.
 - Train and evaluate the machine learning models.